bdalebrix-cmyk/final-QVAC-translation-AI/README.md

 - Original code, not a fork or near-copy of QVAC examples

 ## Demo
-Show the app translating English text to Spanish and capture the successful local inference result.
+app translating English text to Spanish and capture the successful local inference result.

 ## Runtime note
 If a Codespace/container reports a native QVAC worker `SIGBUS`, that is a runtime compatibility problem; use a QVAC-supported machine/runtime for the final demo.